josephmisiti/josephmisiti.github.io/_posts/2015-02-09-remove-a-random-set-of-commits-from-git-remote.markdown

 ### The Situation

 A developer (developer A) on your team commited to a branch you are working off of (`staging` in this case), and you did not want the commits on `staging` yet, as they were not ready for release.
-You accidently pulled, merged, and pushed (because you are an idiot and didnt catch it) and now you have a polluted the global, remote `staging` branch.
+You accidently pulled, merged, and pushed (because you are an idiot and didnt catch it) and now you have polluted the global, remote `staging` branch.

 How do you remove the series of commits?